sdangelo/brickworks/examples/README.md

 ### Running

 The output files need to be served over HTTPS.
-A self-signed certificate is generated in the output directory (hence the OpenSSL requirement) to make it possible to run an HTTPS-enabled web server, e.g. `https-server -S`,  directly on/from the output folder.
+A self-signed certificate is generated in the output directory (hence the OpenSSL requirement) to make it possible to run an HTTPS-enabled web server, e.g. `http-server -S`,  directly on/from the output folder.

 ## Daisy Seed